-The three projects listed below meet the criteria for inclusion in the ATP Account.
+The project listed above does meet the criteria for inclusion in the ATP Account.

-Hydro One will track costs for each of the three new priority projects being added to the ATP Account in separate sub-accounts and manage those sub-accounts in the same manner as those already approved in EB-2021-0169 and EB-2022-0142.
+Hydro One will track costs for the new priority project being added to the ATP Account in a separate sub-account and manage the sub-account in the same manner as those already approved in EB-2021-0169, EB-2022-0142 and EB-2023-0319.